livetrails/targetjs/README.md

 ## Loading Five Users Example

-In this example, we load two separate users and display two purple boxes, each containing a user's name, based on our first example.
+In this example, we load five separate users and display five purple boxes, each containing a user's name, based on our first example.

-- `fetch` calls two APIs to retrieve details for two users.
+- `fetch` calls five APIs to retrieve details for five users.
 - `child` is a special target that adds a new item to the parent each time it executes.
 Because it ends with `$` in this example, it executes every time an API call returns a result.
 - TargetJS ensures that API results are processed in the same sequence as the API calls.
-For example, if the user1 API result arrives before user0, `children` will not execute until the result for user0 has been received.
+For example, if the user1 API result arrives before user0, `child` will not execute until the result for user0 has been received.

 ![first example](https://targetjs.io/img/quick3_1.gif)